~/blog $ cat ue5-cpp-vs-standard-cpp.md

 };

-The Unreal Build System (UBT) is a powerful and flexible build system designed specifically for Unreal Engine projects.
-It manages the compilation and linking of code, handles dependencies, and ensures that your project is built correctly for various platforms.
-Understanding the Unreal Build System is essential for managing large projects and creating high-performance applications.
+The Unreal Build Tool (UBT) is a powerful, flexible build system designed specifically for Unreal Engine projects.
+It manages compilation and linking, handles module dependencies, and ensures your project builds correctly for each target platform.
+Understanding it is essential for managing large projects.

 Build Configuration

-Unreal Build System uses several configuration files to define how projects are built.
-The primary files you will interact with are .Build.cs and .Target.cs files.
+UBT uses C# configuration files to define how projects are built.
+The primary files you’ll interact with are .Build.cs and .Target.cs.

-.Build.cs Files: Define the module’s dependencies, build settings, and additional include paths.
+.Build.cs files define a module’s dependencies, build settings, and include paths:

 public class MyModule : ModuleRules